 Meet me there:

 "Understanding is a two-way street." —Eleanor Roosevelt

 Melissa can see miles ahead of a project without losing sight of every step it takes to get there.
 She’s a strategist.
 Project manager.
 And all-around doer.

 Melissa has nearly 20 years of experience in designing and implementing strategic media and community relations campaigns.
 Before joining EarlyWorks, she led Weber Shandwick Detroit’s Social Impact practice, working with the W.K.
 Kellogg Foundation, the William Davidson Foundation and Excellent Schools Detroit.
 She also supported media and grassroots efforts for the U.S. Army throughout the Midwest.
 Earlier in her career, she provided marketing communications support to The Villages, Indiana’s then-largest nonprofit child and family services agency.
 Her first job was working in motorsports publicity, honing her skills for messaging, media and planning for continuous, fast deadlines.

 In a perfect world...

 "I have always imagined Paradise being a kind of library." —Jorge Luis Borges

 We're proud of our colleagues and believe that collaboration makes our work stronger.
-We've partnered with the following to create work that elevate, expands, and increases viability and awareness:
+We've partnered with great individuals and companies to create work that elevates, expands, and increases viability and awareness.